-GraphQL Schema Introspection Analyzer is a security Claude Skill built by Edward Monteiro.
+GraphQL Schema Introspection Analyzer is a security claude skill built by Edward Monteiro.
 Best for: Security professionals and API auditors use this to enumerate GraphQL endpoints, extract schema details, and flag production introspection exposure as a security risk..

 What it does